itua1293/project-2-eda-sql/README.md

 ## Project Overview

-Pick up a dataset in our common datasets repos and break your work into two big steps:
+Pick up a dataset in our common datasets repos and break your work into big steps:
  1. Pick a topic and choose a dataset on that topic.
 Build around 10 Business questions to answer about this topic.
  	- Try to build the questions before knowing everythign about the data
  	- If not possible, do step 2. first